CS161/cs-161-s21-problem-sets-jz-lu/psets/pset4answers.md

 To allow for compatibility with our previous work, we do not change `lookup_directory()` or any of the `struct chkfsstate` member functions.
 Instead, whenever a pathname is specified at a syscall level, we affix a prefix (the part of the full path not fully specified by the user, but stored instead in `proc::pwd_`) length to the path total length while validating, if the path does not begin with a `'/'` (beginning with a slash indicates starting from the root, i.e. the user is specifying the whole path already, so no changes are necessary in that case), and before passing the path name into any `chkfsstate` interface functions, the partial path given by the user is concatenated with the prefix in `cwd` using `cwd::cat()`.
 As such, whenever a path is passed into `chkfsstate` member functions, it appears as if the user specified the entire path.

 #### New System Calls
-The documentation of `fstlock`, the global file system tree lock, is given in *Synchronization Invariants*.
+The documentation of `fstlock`, the global file system tree lock, is given in *Directory Locking* and *Synchronization Invariants*.
 1. `syscall_mkdir()`: write-locks `fstlock`, and calls `chkfsstate::mkdir()` which ensures that the path (a) does not already exist, (b) does not have the same name as a file, and (c) has a valid parent directory to be stored in (will always be true unless some corruption has occurred or the parent has no more room for `direntry`'s).
 If valid, it calls `allocate_inode(type=chkfs::type_directory)` to get a new directory inode, `allocate_direntry()` to add the new directory to the parent directory's entries, and stores the new directory inode information in the new direntry.
 2. `syscall_rm()`: write-locks `fstlock` and calls `chkfsstate::rm()`, which ensures that the path (a) exists as a directory (b) refers to an empty directory, and (c) has a valid parent directory to be stored in.
 If valid, it looks up the directory's parent inode, uses it to free the direntry corresponding to the directory being removed, then looks up hte inode of the directory itself, freeing it.
 3. `syscall_pwd()`: does not require traversing the file system tree, so it does not lock `fstlock`.
 It simply calls `pwd_->read()`, which has its own locking system, and returns the buffer.